roldel/local_RAG/Tasklist.md

 ## 6. Integration & Communication

 ### Inter-Container Communication
-- Validate network connectivity between the Ollama and web containers via Docker Compose.
+- Validate network connectivity between the Ollama and Web containers via Docker Compose.
 - Test API calls from the Django app to the Ollama endpoints.
 - Ensure that response times and error messages are properly handled.